learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

-So we have 67, which is much closer to the filtered list mean (66.85) than the mean we calculated with actual list (69.58).
-So median in this case seems to be a much better indicator of the central tendency found in the dataset.
+So, we have 67, which is much closer to the filtered list mean (66.85) than the mean we calculated with actual list (69.58).
+So, median in this case seems to be a much better indicator of the central tendency found in the dataset.
 This makes sense because we've already learned that medians are less sensitive to outliers than mean values are!

 Next, we'll calculate the mode.
 This could give us better insight into the typical values in the dataset based on how frequent a value is.